 6 Reasons to be a Temp

-In January 2018, the IHS Markit/REC Report on jobs was released, providing a comprehensive guide to the UK jobs market.
+In January 2018 the IHS Markit/REC Report on jobs was released and provided a comprehensive guide to the UK jobs market.
 It revealed that by the end of 2017 there had been a phenomenal growth in demand for temporary workers within the private sector.

 There are many misconceptions and myths surrounding temporary work which can cause individuals to be discouraged and choose not to pursue temp roles.
 However, temporary work opens many doors and can provide numerous benefits and opportunities, ranging from the flexibility it offers to the variety of experience one can gain from it.